-26. That the definition of "Built Boundary" be deleted and replaced with the following:
+29. That the definition of "Built Boundary" be deleted and replaced with the following:

-Built Boundary: means the limits of the developed urban area, as defined by the Province, in consultation with affected municipalities, for the purpose of measuring the intensification target in this Official Plan and which is delineated on Schedules "B.1" to "B.6" of this Plan (Source: Growth Plan 2020).
+Delineated Built Boundary: means the limits of the developed urban area as defined by the Minister in consultation with affected municipalities for the purpose of measuring the minimum intensification target in this Plan.
+(Source: Growth Plan 2020).

-27. That the definition of "Designated Greenfield Area" be deleted and replaced with the following:
+30. That the definition of "Designated Greenfield Area" be deleted and replaced with the following: